asamorini/goodreads.utility/README.md

       ![new menu opened](docs/images/menu.02.opened.png)

 > Notes:
+>   - if you are synchronizing web browser bookmarks between your devices (example: pc and mobile phone and tablet), you need to install only on one browser
 >   - after you have installed on your browser, you always use the last version, and receive automatically updates (so to become aware of new features, connected to this site)
->   - if you are synchronizing web browser bookmarks between your devices (example: pc and mobile phone and tablet), you need to install only on one browser
+>   - from the new menù, near the title "GOODREADS UTILITY" the current version is showed, you can click it to open this documentation page

 ***